the lirio corner view (1) 1727388776

 Providing a healthy space for the occupants is always a benefit of passive construction, but the team has worked to incorporate materials that have low volatile organic compounds (VOCs), including adhesives, sealants, interior paints, composite wood products, and flooring.
 McFarland says that all flooring installations meet criteria for FloorScore certification or a similar standard.
 To satisfy criteria for LEED Gold certification, they have also obtained material durability verifications and sourced local and post-consumer recycled components.

 There are two distinct wall assemblies for the building: one that faces the street and one that faces the courtyard or abuts the rail control center to the east.
-The former (see Figure 1) will be clad with either brick or terracotta panels that match the textual context and palette of the neighborhood.
+The former (see details below) will be clad with either brick or terracotta panels that match the textual context and palette of the neighborhood.
 Beneath will be a 3-inch layer of continuous insulation (mineral fiber), an air and moisture barrier system, exterior sheathing, and then 6 inches of mineral wool insulation within the metal-framed walls.
 McFarland says that special steps are being taken to minimize thermal bridging.
 For example, wood blocking will be installed under the windows to receive the exterior metal sill trim.
 Meanwhile, the stems of the brick ties will be coated in plastic to prevent thermal bridges and a thermally-broken shelf angle support will be used to allow for continuous insulation behind the angle.
 The former product is manufactured by Hohmann & Barnard and the latter is manufactured by Fero.

 Look Inside